Asymptotic behaviour of the noisy voter model density process: Introduction

+We expect our techniques are not sufficient to obtain a proof of Conjecture~\ref{conjec}, as the condition in the conjecture involves (expectations of) meeting times of only two particles; on the other hand the conditions appearing in~Theorem \ref{thm:normalApprox} (in particular for the quantity $\var(\Psi)$) involve meeting times of four particles.
+Thus the conditions in Theorem~\ref{thm:normalApprox} are likely stronger than needed as probabilities of events involving four particles typically can not be bounded by probabilities of events involving just two particles, except if the graph has nice structural properties such as fast mixing.

-Note that Proposition~\ref{prop:small_p} combined with the previous conjecture suggests that for transition matrices $P_n$ with $\pi^*_n/\nu_n \to 0$ the inverse expected meeting time is a critical value for $p_n$ leading to rather different behaviours of $S_n$ for $n$ large.
+Note that Proposition~\ref{prop:small_p} combined with the previous conjecture suggests that for transition matrices $P_n$ with $\pi^*_n/\nu_n \to 0$ the inverse expected meeting time is the critical rate of $p_n$ which separates the ordered and disordered phases.